Silver Sable: Reception

 Deirdre Kaye of Scary Mommy called Silver Sable a "role model" and "truly heroic."
 Brenda Hernandez of Screen Rant named Silver Sable one of Spider-Man's "10 Best Female Villains."
-Peter Eckhardt of CBR.com ranked Silver Sable 6th in their "10 Best Mercenaries In Marvel Comics" list, while Derek Faraci ranked her 5th in their "10 Coolest Bounty Hunters In Comics" list.
+Peter Eckhardt of Comic Book Resources ranked Silver Sable 6th in their "10 Best Mercenaries In Marvel Comics" list, while Derek Faraci ranked her 5th in their "10 Coolest Bounty Hunters In Comics" list.

 Other versions

+Earth-71490

+An alternate universe version of Silver Sable from Earth-71490 named Silver Sabliona appears in "Edge of Spider-Verse" (vol. 5) #2.
+This version is a fashion designer.

 Spider-Verse

-In the Spider-Verse storyline, a character resembling Silver Sable but called Sable appears as a member of the Hounds who work for Verna of the Inheritors.
-She and the other Hounds accompany Verna to Earth-1610 to hunt Miles Morales.
-She is killed by the Superior Spider-Man, and his allies Spider-Punk and Assassin Spider-Man.
+An alternate universe version of Silver Sable, simply called Sable, appears in Spider-Verse as one of Verna's Hounds before she is killed by the Superior Spider-Man.